 Attempt your best and drill in the center of the cap.

-Drill a breather hole.
-Any small drill bit should work, I went with a 5/64” drill bit.
+Any small drill bit should work, but I used a 5/64″ bit.

 Step 3: Clean the bottle.